 Once glued on, the cover is then stitched through the outer shell to ensure the cover can never shrink and come away from the shell.

 Next, the harness is attached by rivets to the shell of the helmet.

 The harnesses themselves are sewn in-house, including our patented GRpx® harness that has five distinct layers that need to be stitched together.

 The final step of the process is cleaning and checking the helmet before it is passed through independent quality control.

 Highly skilled technicians handle this part of the production process to ensure that nothing is missed.

 Factory tour video

-Charles Owen is proud that all of our riding helmets are meticulously hand-crafted in the UK, using the highest quality materials and the latest safety innovations.
+Charles Owen is proud that all of our riding hats are meticulously hand-crafted in the UK, using the highest quality materials and the latest safety innovations.